henrik/old-henrik.nyh.se/_posts/2011-01-06_18-40-textmate-to-vim-with-training-wheels.markdown

 `Y` to copy (yank) the line, `p` to paste it below, `V` to select that line, `r=` to replace each character with "=".

 And since you can do a lot of things with the primitives, there's little need for TextMate's modifier-heavy keyboard shortcuts.
-I actually remember Vim commands by name – with TextMate, it's mostly chord muscle memory.

 Vim has **operators and motions**, which are particularly lovely primitives that let you manipulate text with a kind of action-object model.
 If I have the text